Unconventional Josephson effects in {\it PT}-symmetric antiferromagnetic bilayers: Microscopic Model

-Note that due to spin-layer locking in this basis, $\hat{\Delta}_{e}$ represents an effective interlayer pairing with strength $\Delta_s$.
-In other words, within the reduced subspace, the Pauli matrix $\sigma$ effectively operates on the layer degree of freedom.
-As shown in Fig.~\ref{fig:fig2}(c), our analytical results for the interlayer pairing agree well with numerical calculations based on Eq.~\eqref{eq:eq_tranfer}.
-It is worth noting that when the Fermi level is high such that $\mu > 2\sqrt{J_{ex}^2 + g^2}$, interlayer Cooper pairs ($b,\uparrow$)-($t,\downarrow$) and ($b,\downarrow$)–($t,\uparrow$), as well as intralayer Cooper pairs are involved.
-Next, we employ the identified interlayer Cooper pairing $\hat{\Delta}_{e}(x)$ to study the Josephson supercurrent.
+Due to spin-layer locking in this basis, $\Delta_s$ represents an effective interlayer pairing potential.
+As shown in Fig.~\ref{fig:fig2}(c), our analytical results for the interlayer pairing agree well with numerical calculations based on the full model in Eq.~\eqref{eq:eq_tranfer}.
+It is worth noting that when the Fermi level is high enough such that $\mu > 2\sqrt{J_{\text{ex}}^2 + g^2}$, the pairing involves not only interlayer Cooper pairs of the types ($b,\uparrow$)-($t,\downarrow$) and ($b,\downarrow$)-($t,\uparrow$) but also intralayer pairs.
+However, this is not the regime of interest for the present work.
+We therefore employ the identified interlayer pairing potential $\hat{\Delta}_{e}(x)= \Delta_s (i\sigma_y)[e^{i\phi}\Theta(-x)+\Theta(x-L_0)]$ to study the Josephson effect.
+In this description, the Pauli matrix $\sigma$ effectively acts on the layer pseudospin degree of freedom.